The Trust aims to provide an open place where the public can enjoy quiet, peaceful pursuits in a rural environment.

-The Whitlingham Charitable Trust was created in 1988 to manage and maintain 'for the public benefit' Whitlingham Country Park, following the extraction of gravel.
+The Whitlingham Charitable Trust was created in 1988 to manage and maintain Whitlingham Country Park for the public's benefit.
 The main aim of the Trust was to ensure that the Park provided an open place where the public could enjoy quiet pursuits in a rural environment.

 Large numbers of people visit Whitlingham Country Park to enjoy the peaceful surroundings and the opportunity to partake in the water activities available on the Great Broad.
 The estimated annual attendance at the Country Park has increased to nearly 500,000 in 2013/14 of which 150,000 used the facilities at the Visitor Centre.

 Managing these pressures in order to ensure that the park continues to provide opportunities for quiet enjoyment represents a considerable challenge.
-Day to day management of the Park as well as the operation of the Flint Barn visitor centre is the responsibility of the Broads Authority, while Norfolk County Council manages the water space and the Outdoor Education Centre.
+Day to day management of the Park as well as the operation of the Flint Barn visitor centre is the responsibility of the Broads Authority, while Norfolk County Council manages the water space and Whitlingham Adventure.

 Who are we?